Rate-induced biosphere collapse in the Daisyworld model: Rate-induced collapse and basin instability

 Next, and more notably, we show that Daisyworld's biosphere can undergo rate-induced tipping towards extinction.
 This is demonstrated in Figure \ref{fig:3Dbif_rtipping}.
-We initialise the system at the coexistence equilibrium with some smaller $L$ value we call $L_{\rm min}$, and consider the time-dependent forcings $L(rt)$ which ultimately increase $L$ to some larger value $L_{\rm max}$.
-The coexistence equilibrium exists and is stable in the entire range $L_{\rm min}\leq L\leq L_{\rm max}$.
-The forcings take the specific form
+We initialise the system at the coexistence equilibrium with some smaller $L$ value $L_{\rm start}$, and consider the time-dependent forcings $L(rt)$ (Eq. \ref{eq:Lt_function}) which ultimately increase $L$ to some larger value $L_{\rm end}$.
+The coexistence equilibrium exists and is stable in the entire range $L_{\rm start}\leq L\leq L_{\rm end}$.

-with the rate parameter $r$, which is not necessary small here, controlling how quickly the transition between $L_{\rm min}$ and $L_{\rm max}$ occurs.

-In Figure~\ref{fig:3Dbif_rtipping} we show the result of such a perturbation for two different values of $r$: one fast (red), and one slow (green).
+In Figure~\ref{fig:3Dbif_rtipping} we show the result of such a perturbation for two different values of $r$: one fast (red), and one slow (blue).
 In both cases, the change is fast enough that the system state fails to track the moving equilibrium ($e_5(L)$).
-In the slow case, the system is able to eventually reach this equilibrium ($e_5(L_{\rm max})$): the biosphere has survived the change in $L$.
+In the slow case, the system is able to eventually reach this equilibrium ($e_5(L_{\rm end})$): the biosphere has survived the change in $L$.
 However, when $L$ changes more quickly (red), the biosphere collapses, leaving a dead planet.
-The collapse occurs even though a stable biosphere could in principle exist across the entire range $L_{\rm min}\leq L\leq L_{\rm max}$.
+The collapse occurs even though a stable biosphere could in principle exist across the entire range $L_{\rm start}\leq L\leq L_{\rm end}$. (i.e. the coexistence equilibrium is stable for all $L_{\rm start}\leq L\leq L_{\rm end}$).
 This is rate-induced tipping.

-To understand why this occurs, we can consider Figure~\ref{fig:BI_phase}, which shows certain equilibrium states and basins of attraction for different values of $L$.
-At $L=L_{\max}$, the phase space is partitioned into two separate basins of attraction by the stable manifold of the saddle equilibrium $e_1$ (blue curve): the basin of the stable coexistence equilibrium $e_5(L_{\max})$ (light blue), and the basin of the dead planet equilibrium $e_0(L_{\max})$ (white).
-For fixed luminosity $L=L_{\max}$, trajectories starting in the former basin converge to the stable coexistence equilibrium $e_5$, while trajectories starting in the latter basin converge to the "dead planet" equilibrium $e_0$.
-Note that the stable coexistence equilibrium at $L_{\min}$, $e_5(L_{\min})$ (grey point) lies in the basin of attraction of $e_0(L_{\max})$.
-As such, the equilibrium $e_5$ is called {\em basin unstable}\cite{okeeffe20}.
-Figure~\ref{fig:BI_phase}~(b) shows the two basins at $L = L_{BI}$, which is the value of the parameter where the equilibrium $e_5(L_{\min})$ intersects the boundary of the basins.
-We refer to $L_{BI}$ as the boundary of the basin instability region of equilibrium $e_5(L_{\min})$.
+To understand rate-induced tipping, we consider Figure~\ref{fig:BI_phase}, which shows the coexistence stable equilibrium $e_5(L)$, the dead planet equilibrium $e_0(L)$, and their basins of attraction at different values of the parameter $L$, for the autonomous Daisyworld model.

+As mentioned before, the coexistence equilibrium $e_5(L)$ is stable for luminosity $L$ in $[L_{\rm start}, L_{\rm end}]$, and so is the dead planet equilibrium $e_0(L)$.
+This means that for all $L$ in $[L_{\rm start}, L_{\rm end}]$ the phase space is partitioned into two basins of attraction.
+These are the basins of attraction of $e_5(L)$ and of $e_0(L)$.
+To simplify the discussion, we write